 Cogitan

-RSFQ is the first application.
+Superconducting is the first stack.

 The same approach — learned physics surrogate, calibrated uncertainty, differentiable for optimization, trained on your data — applies to any domain where simulation is the bottleneck and ground truth is expensive to generate.